 5 missing after tanker and dredger collide in Singapore waters; search and rescue ongoing

-SINGAPORE: Search and rescue operations are under way after a tanker and a dredger collided in Singapore waters on Wednesday (Sep 13) at about 12.40am, the Maritime and Port Authority of Singapore (MPA) said.
+SINGAPORE: Search and rescue operations are under way for five missing crew members after a tanker and a dredger collided on Wednesday (Sep 13) at about 12.40am, the Maritime and Port Authority of Singapore (MPA) said.

-The collision, 1.7 nautical miles south-west of Sisters' Islands, was between Indonesian-registered tanker Kartika Segara and Dominican-registered dredger JBB De Rong 19, the statement said.
+The collision between Indonesian-registered tanker Kartika Segara and Dominican-registered dredger JBB De Rong 19 took place about 1.7 nautical miles south-west of Sisters' Islands, the statement said.

 The dredger capsized and is currently partially submerged.
-Seven crew members from the dredger were injured while five remain unaccounted for.
+Of the 12 crew members – 12 Chinese nationals and a Malaysian – on board the dredger, seven were injured while five were unaccounted for.
 No one from the tanker was hurt.

-"A total of 12 crew ─ 11 Chinese nationals and one Malaysian ─ were onboard the dredger at the time of incident.
-Seven of the Chinese nationals have been rescued by the Singapore Police Coast Guard and transferred to the Singapore General Hospital by the Singapore Civil Defence Force ambulances for medical treatment.
-Five crew remain unaccounted for," MPA said.
+The seven injured men were rescued by the Singapore Police Coast Guard and taken by ambulance to Singapore General Hospital at 2.45am.
+Five have since been discharged, a hospital spokesperson confirmed.

-The seven people were sent to the Singapore General Hospital hospital at 2.45am, the hospital confirmed.
-Three of them have been discharged.

 MPA is leading the search and rescue operations and relevant Singapore agencies are assisting, it said.